Magdalen College School, Brackley

 Magdalen College School, Brackley, in Northamptonshire, is one of three ancient "Magdalen College Schools", the others being Magdalen College School in Oxford, and Wainfleet All Saints in Lincolnshire, all associated with Magdalen College, Oxford and its founder William Waynflete, Bishop of Winchester.
 Located in the town of Brackley, the school occupies two sites: Waynflete site and St John's site (see history section).
-The Waynfleye site was formerly a secondary modern school.
+The Waynflete site was formerly a secondary modern school.
 This site accommodates most of the secondary school students' lessons, after which students transfer to the St John's site (the site of the old Magdalen College School before the two schools were merged) for more of their lessons during the sixth form.
 Today the school has approximately 1,500 pupils.

 Previously a boys' grammar school, then a voluntary controlled comprehensive school, it converted to academy status in January 2013.
 The St John's site is still owned by Magdalen College, Oxford, and they are represented on the governing body, but Magdalen (Brackley) had to lease the site from the Oxford college to become an academy.

 History

 The site now occupied by the school was originally the Hospital of St. James and St. John, founded around 1150 by Robert le Bossu, Earl of Leicester.
 In 1484 it was given to Magdalen College, Oxford.
-By 1548 there was a school at the site, its initial purpose being to allow pupils of the college in Oxford to escape the plague affecting the city at the time.
+By 1548 there was a school at the site.

-In September 1973 MCS merged with the Girls Grammar School (Brackley High) and Brackley Secondary Modern School to form a new comprehensive school on two sites, while the girls' school was converted into the new Southfield Primary school.
+In September 1973 MCS merged with the girls' grammar school (Brackley High) and Brackley Secondary Modern School to form a new comprehensive school on two sites, while the girls' school was converted into the new Southfield Primary school.
 This school has approximately 1500 students.

-In the Summer of 2025 the school was judged by Ofsted as Inadequate and in need of Special Measures.
+In the summer of 2025 the school was judged by Ofsted as inadequate and in need of special measures.